 Applying for APAC Accreditation

-Accreditation is conducted by APAC and is a process of assessment of psychology education and training programs and of the higher education provider offering them against the APAC Standards.
+Accreditation is conducted by APAC and is a process of assessment of programs of study in psychology (and of the higher education provider offering them) against the APAC Standards.
 APAC considers accreditation as a process based on self- and peer-assessment for the purpose of publicly and openly assuring adequate standards of education for psychologists and the constant improvement of educational quality in the psychology discipline.

 APAC welcomes applications from recognised higher education providers offering appropriate qualifications in psychology.
 While APAC considers it an important aspect of the accreditation process to work cooperatively with higher education providers during the development and application phases, we do request that education providers make themselves familiar with the information on this website (especially the overview of the accreditation process and the more detailed APAC Rules & Standards) before contacting APAC for advice.

 Please note: College Course Approval is conducted by the Australian Psychological Society and consists of assessing specialist postgraduate courses against the APS College Course Approval Guidelines for Postgraduate Specialist Courses to determine if they meet the training requirements for membership of the relevant APS College.
 The relevant Guidelines and application materials are available from the APS website .